The Best Sock Testers

 - Quarter socks come up about 5.5 inches above your heel.
 These are great for ankle or “mid” lowcut work shoes or boots.

 - Micro Crews pair nicely with a 6 or 8-inch boot.

 - Boot sock height has you covered in 10-inch work boots.

 - Mid-Calf options will feel great with a 12-inch boot or lower, when you want a little more leg coverage without too much sock.

 - Over the Calf socks work in anything from the knee down, such as logging boots, rubber boots, or cowgirl and cowboy boots.

-We knit every Darn Tough Work sock except one as Midweight socks.
-The exception to this is the Westerner, which is a specialized Lightweight work sock designed to pair with cowgirl and cowboy boots (more on that below).
+We knit most Darn Tough Work socks as Midweight socks.
+The exceptions to this are the Westerner, which is a specialized Lightweight work sock designed to pair with cowgirl and cowboy boots, and the Emma Claire and Stanley K socks, which are specially made as super-breathable, lightweight options to wear with rubber boots (more on our Lightweight sock options below).